 Sazon and Adobe can be found in most grocery stores in the Mexican food aisle.

-I hope you like this recipe for ribs and if you need more recipes just look at the search box and type in what you are looking for.
+I hope you like this recipe for ribs and if you need more recipes just look at the menu.

 Eddie van Aken